 You should also make sure you’re mentally, physically, and financially prepared for the lawsuit process.
 It’s often a long road, even if you end up negotiating a settlement along the way.
 That being said, if you have a good chance of winning, it can be incredibly worth it.

-Thankfully, most rear-end collision lawyers work on contingency, which means you don’t pay any upfront fees and the lawyer’s fee is simply taken as a percentage of whatever they win for you.
+Thankfully, most motorcycle accident lawyers work on contingency, which means you don’t pay any upfront fees, and the lawyer’s fee simply gets taken as a percentage of whatever they win for you.
 If they don’t win you a settlement or award, you don’t pay.

-Speak to a Motorcycle Accident Lawyer for Free Today
+Speak to a Motorcycle Accident Attorney in Atlanta for Free Today

-If you were injured in a rear-end collision on your motorcycle, our attorneys at John Foy & Associates can help.
+If you got injured in a rear-end collision on your motorcycle, our attorneys at John Foy & Associates can help.
 We have been helping injury victims win the money they deserve for over 20 years.
-Call us today at (404) 400-4000 or contact us online to get started with a FREE consultation.
+Call us today or contact us online to get started with a free consultation.